klml/drfrederson/README.md

 - rename _custom-css etc psm-custom-css
 - [ ] redirects
 - new article field (and include)
-- http://upstatement.com/blog/2013/10/comparing-php-template-languages-for-wordpresss/ but need it JS and
-- [ ] editor als template
 - [ ] prevent webedit by meta and class
 - [ ] jquery als lib
 - [ ] onsite preview